RooneyR/NRO_Image_analysis/README.md

 ## 2 - Callose quantification:

-This macro is a modified version of a protocol by Zavaliev and Epel (2015) originally used for confocal images.
+This macro is a modified version of a protocol by Zavaliev and Epel (2015) initially used for confocal images.
 Several preprocessing steps are required to analyze fluorescent microscopy images, including delineating/recording an ROI space and refining image selection.

 Added code includes user prompts to select a target and a saved image folder.
 Users must determine a global scale for their images, set individual parameters,  and use the most appropriate auto-local threshold type for their images.
 Phansalker thresholding was selected for fluorescent imaging of callose deposits in the phloem, as this form of thresholding was created to process low-contrast imaging (Neerad et al., 2011).